fujidana/vscode-spec-command/README.md

 * `vscode-spec.mnemonic.motors`
 * `vscode-spec.mnemonic.counters`

-If you have registered motor and counter mnemonics in the extension settings, please manually copy those values in the deprecated identifiers to the new identifiers.
+If you registered motor and counter mnemonics in the extension settings in the older version, please manually copy those values in the deprecated identifiers to the new identifiers.
 Read also __Extension Settings__ section below.
 Sorry for inconvenence.